Rainbowow/EECE7398ADL/Homework1/checklist.md

 - [ ] comment code
 - [ ] figure out the tensor figure in preprocess
 - [ ] modularize whole project
+- [ ] add parameters to all functions